-Sovereign ownership and strategic importance to GoI for development of agricultural and rural sectors - NABARD (wholly owned by the GoI w.e.f. from March 2018) commenced operations in 1982.
+Sovereign ownership and strategic importance to Gol for development of agricultural and rural sectors - NABARD (wholly owned by the Gol w.e.f. from March 2018) commenced operations in 1982.
 It was set up in 1982 under the NABARD Act, 1981, as an apex financial institution for the development and flow of credit to agriculture, small-scale industries, cottage and village industries, the rural sector, handicrafts and other rural crafts.
-Given its role in framing policies for the agricultural and rural sectors and for augmenting ground-level rural credit, NABARD continues to have strategic importance for the GoI.
+Given its role in framing policies for the agricultural and rural sectors and for augmenting ground-level rural credit, NABARD continues to have strategic importance for the Gol.
 It conducts the statutory inspection of StCBs, RRBs and district co-operative banks (DCCBs), apart from the voluntary inspection of state co-operative agriculture and rural development banks (SCARDBs), apex co-operative societies and federations.

-Though the bank's CRAR was strong at 18.60% as on September 30, 2022, its leverage remained elevated.
-However, with the permissible leverage being increased to 13 times till March 31, 2023, the current leverage (9.36 times as on September 30, 2022; 10.59 times as on March 31, 2022) leaves room for growth in H2 FY2023.
-Given the business plans, the leverage is expected to remain high, considering the lending requirements under various schemes and the projected credit growth and the consequent increase in the borrowing requirement.
-Hence, the overall capital position is adequate.
+Though the bank's CRAR was strong at 18.10% as on December 31, 2022, its leverage remained elevated.
+However, with the permissible leverage being increased to 13 times till March 31, 2024, the current leverage2 (10.04 times as on December 31, 2022; 10.59 times as on March 31, 2022) leaves room for growth in the near to medium term.
+Given the business plans, the leverage is expected to remain high, considering the lending requirements under various schemes, the projected credit growth and the consequent increase in the borrowing requirement.
+Hence, the overall capital position remains strong.

-The Gol has demonstrated regular capital support to NABARD in the past for meeting its regulatory as well as growth capital requirements and has budgeted a capital infusion of Rs.
-500 crore for FY2023 (Rs.
+The Gol has demonstrated regular capital support to NABARD in the past for meeting its regulatory as well as growth capital requirements and had budgeted a capital infusion of Rs.
+500 crore for FY2023, although the same was not infused in FY2023 (Rs.
 2,000 crore for FY2022, Rs.
 1,000 crore in FY2021, Rs.
 1,500 crore in FY2020).
-The planned capital infusion for FY2023 is primarily expected to meet the near-term growth requirements.

-Strong asset quality indicators - As a part of its lending operations, NABARD has exposure to the GoI and state government entities for funding various rural development programmes.
+Strong asset quality indicators - As a part of its lending operations, NABARD has exposure to the Gol and state government entities for funding various rural development programmes.
 Further, as a part of its refinancing activities, it takes exposure to RRBs, StCBs, SCBs, DCCBs and NBFCs.
-Some of the counterparties could be weak though NABARD has maintained a strong asset quality with the GNPA and net NPA ratios at 0.33% and nil, respectively, as on September 30, 2022 (unchanged from March 31, 2022) on the back of nil slippages in H1 FY2022.
+Some of the counterparties could be weak though NABARD has maintained strong asset quality with the GNPA and NNPA ratios at 0.32% and nil, respectively, as on December 31, 2022 (largely unchanged from March 31, 2022) on the back of very low slippages in 9M FY2023.